icon-project/documentation/score/writing-score.md

 ## Storing State Data

 The state of SCORE should be stored in the state database in the blockchain.
-The state of SCORE simply means the values of member variables in the smart contract which are declared as VarDB, DictDB and ArrayDB.
-The state of SCORE can be changed only by execution of transactions.
+The state of SCORE simply means the values of member variables in the smart contract which are declared as VarDB, DictDB, and ArrayDB.
+The state of SCORE is changed only by the execution of transactions.
 All nodes execute transactions and change the state of the smart contract in their own state database independently.
-Since the nodes cannot always be trusted and sure to safe, the changed state should also be agreed between the  ⅔ of nodes after each execution of transactions, and this process is called consensus in blockchain.
+To be confirmed, the changed state should be agreed between the ⅔ of nodes after each execution of transactions, and this process is called consensus in the blockchain.

 In general, the state database is a key-value database, and can be accessed using VarDB, DictDB and ArrayDB classes.

-VarDB, DictDB and ArrayDB are utility classes wrapping the state database.
+VarDB, DictDB, and ArrayDB are utility classes wrapping the state database.
 A `key` can be numbers or characters, and `value_type` can be `int`, `str`, `bytes` and `Address`.
 If the `key` does not exist, the wrapping classes return the *zero value* of `value_type`, which is 0 for `int`, "" for `str`, and None for `bytes` or `Address`.

 VarDB can be used to store simple key-value state, and DictDB behaves more like Python `dict`.
 DictDB does not maintain order, whereas ArrayDB, which supports length and iterator, maintains order.